 Only

-are strictly required for completion checks.
-Arc alerts also use<nameextend>
+<chaptername>and<link>are strictly required for completion checks.
+Arc alerts also use<nameextend>or<volume>.

 curl -X POST \